EZ-Robotics/EZ-Template/ez-template-docs/tutorials/turn_movements.md

 </Tabs>

-In order to make the Tuned auton below do the same thing as the Tuned auton above, an additional line of code is needs modifying.
+In order to make the Tuned auton below do the same thing as the Tuned auton above, an additional line of code needs modifying.
 This isn't a huge deal, but I don't want to add another thing to remember to do while tuning an autonomous under the stress of a tournament.
 <Tabs
   groupId="turn_absolute_vs_relative_ex4"
   defaultValue="example"